 When a buyer or seller asks a judge to grant a specific performance in a real estate transaction, the judge will decide whether a monetary settlement will adequately resolve the issue.
-If the judge decides a monetary settlement is not sufficient, the judge might require the buyer or seller to follow through on a specific act, which in the case of many real estate disputes involves requiring both parties to follow through on the purchase or sale of a property.
+If the judge decides a monetary settlement is not sufficient, the he or she might require the buyer or seller to follow through on a specific act, which in the case of many real estate disputes, involves requiring both parties to follow through on the purchase or sale of a property.

 Why Choose Us

 Many real estate disputes involving specific performance orders might seem clear cut at first.
 But in many cases, disputes turn out to be far more complicated - and contentious.
 That's why it's critical that you have an experienced legal team on your side, representing your best interests.
 That's why you need the Law Offices of Daniel C. Carlton.

 Attorney Carlton has more than 40 years of legal experience in Southern California.
 He thoroughly understands how the legal system works and what it takes to successfully file a specific performance application in Orange County and elsewhere.